Nicholas Negroponte

 Nicholas Negroponte (born December 1, 1943) is a Greek American architect.
 He is the founder and chairman Emeritus of Massachusetts Institute of Technology's Media Lab, and also founded the One Laptop per Child Association (OLPC).
-Negroponte is the author of the 1995 bestseller Being Digital translated into more than forty languages.
+Negroponte is the author of the 1995 book Being Digital translated into more than forty languages.

 Early life

-Negroponte was born to Dimitrios Negropontis (Νεγροπόντης), a Greek shipping magnate and alpine skier, and grew up in New York City's Upper East Side.
+Negroponte was born to Dimitrios Negropontis (Νεγροπόντης), a Greek shipping magnate, competitive alpine skier and member of the Negroponte family.
+He grew up in New York City's Upper East Side.

 He has three brothers.
 His elder one, John Negroponte, is the former United States Deputy Secretary of State.
 Michel Negroponte is an Emmy Award-winning filmmaker.
 George Negroponte is an artist and was President of the Drawing Center from 2002 to 2007.

 He attended Buckley School in New York, Fay School in Massachusetts, Le Rosey in Switzerland, and The Choate School (now Choate Rosemary Hall) in Wallingford, Connecticut, from which he graduated in 1961.
 Subsequently, he studied at MIT as both an undergraduate and graduate student in Architecture where his research focused on issues of computer-aided design.

+Yona Friedman recalls having met Negroponte in 1964 when he was still a student at MIT, where he had discussed with Friedman his idea for an "Architecture Machine".
+The architecture machine is considered by Negroponte to be a machine collaborator, who engages in an ongoing architectural design process with a human peer.
+Both machine and human participants engage in a process of mutual training and growth with each other, in order to harness the interactive potential found in peer-to-peer collaborations during an architectural design process with man and machine instead.

 He earned a master's degree in architecture from MIT in 1966.
 Despite his accomplished academic career, Negroponte has spoken publicly about his dyslexia and his difficulty in reading.